Who’s arming the Ukraine-Russia war as US considers sending Kyiv Tomahawks

 Western countries also claim China is militarily supporting the war effort in Ukraine, something which Beijing has repeatedly denied.

-According to Politico, Russian imports of drones and ceramics - which is a component used in body armour - has significantly increased since the war has begun.
+According to Politico, Russian imports of drones and ceramics – which is a component used in body armour – has significantly increased since the war began.
 The Wall Street Journal reports that dual-use navigation equipment, jamming technology, and fighter jet parts were sold to Russian state-owned companies.

 In April, Mr Zelensky said Ukrainian intelligence had found that gunpowder and artillery had been supplied by Chinese enterprises.